Jorge Soler Player Props: Marlins vs. Nationals

-Jorge Soler and his .500 on-base percentage over his past 10 games (143 points higher than his season-long percentage), will be in action for the Miami Marlins against the Washington Nationals and Jake Irvin on June 17 at 4:05 PM ET.
+The Miami Marlins, including Jorge Soler and his .741 slugging percentage over his past 10 games, take on starter Patrick Corbin and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

+He had a one-hit performance in his most recent game (1-for-2) against the Nationals.

 Jorge Soler Game Info & Props vs. the Nationals